Hviid/DBMigrator/README.md

     upgrade -v "$toVersionString" -s "$servername" -d "$database" -u "$username" -p "$password" -f "$folderPath"

 Where "-v" is optional and will default be the latest version.
+If -u and -p is omitted "Integrated Security" will be used

 ### Downgrade database
 Run DBMigrator with parameters like follows:

-    downgrade -v "$toVersionString" -s "$servername" -d "$database" -u "$username" -p "$password" -f "$folderPath"
+    downgrade -v "$toVersionString" -s "$servername" -d "$database" -u "$username" -p "$password" -f "$folderPath" If -u and -p is omitted "Integrated Security" will be used